psspavan96/NodejsDevOps_Pipeline/Jenkins_Installation.md

 # Steps to Install Jenkins on EC2(Ubuntu) Instance #
 ### Prerequisites ###
 </br>
-1) AWS EC2 Instance With Internet Access and Security Group with Port 8080 open for internet
+1) Google VM Instance With Internet Access and Security Group with Port 8080 open for internet
 </br>
 2) Java